Saudi Arabia profile - Timeline

 A chronology of key events:

-1912 - The Ikhwan (Brotherhood) is founded based on Wahhabism; it grows quickly and provides key support for Abd-al-Aziz.
+1912 - The Ikhwan (Brotherhood) is founded based on strict Wahhabi Sunni Islam, and provides key support for Ibn Saud.

-1924-25- The Kingdom of Hijaz, home to the Muslim holy cities of Mecca and Medina, is captured.
+1921-25 - After the collapse of the Ottoman Empire, Ibn Saud takes over Najd and Hijaz, the home to the Muslim holy cities of Mecca and Medina.

 1938 - Oil is discovered and production begins under the US-controlled Aramco (Arabian American Oil Company).